Save Grades Versus Publish Progress Reports

 How to Publish Progress Reports

-When you're ready to publish grades, look for the orange Progress Report Publishing button on the right side of the main gradebook spreadsheet.
-There are buttons near the top and bottom of the page.
+1) Look for the orange Progress Report Publishing button on the right side of the main gradebook spreadsheet.

-After clicking the Progress Report Publishing button, choose Publish and Notify to send a LoopMail message for students whose grades are trending up or down.
+After clicking the Progress Report Publishing button, choose Publish with Message to send a LoopMail message for students whose grades are trending up or down.
 You can setup a generic message to send to all students who are trending up or down by entering your message in the Message Setup window, then choosing Autofill Trending Up or Autofill Trending Down.
+For schools using the Call Alert feature, you will also have the option to schedule a generic phone call to unregistered parents.

 Alternately, you can write a customized message to a particular student in the text box under the student's name.
 You can also choose to send your message to parents, students, or both.